 The Regimes Museum Press is an endeavor to bring non-fiction academic publications in the general fields of history and political science to scholars and students.
 This service started as an off-shoot of the R.M.
 Journal and aims to provide a platform for the publication and distribution of full manuscripts instead of articles.
-Publications are available in paperback and are sold through Amazon.com via Create Space and book prices are subject to production costs.
+We work with online international distributors who provide us with the opportunity to make manuscripts available online world wide as well as in smaller bookstores.
+Book prices are subject to production costs.
 On submission, your proposal will be read by the appropriate commissioning editor at R.M.
 Press who will, if necessary, discuss it with colleagues and/or send it for review by one or more external advisers chosen by us for their specialist and/or market expertise.
 We are committed to making publishing decisions as swiftly and efficiently as possible.
 However, obtaining reviews does take time and if there are any circumstances we should bear in mind from the point of view of timing, please do let us know.

 1. Proposed title and subtitle